Finders Keepers (American game show): Broadcast history

 The original version premiered on Nickelodeon on November 2, 1987, with Wesley Eure as host and John Harvey as the announcer.
 Harvey was later replaced by Bob Lorman and then by Joe Conklin.
 New episodes continued to air on Nickelodeon until July 29, 1988.

 A first-run syndicated version, distributed by Fox Television Stations and Viacom premiered on September 12, 1988, and was hosted by Larry Toffler with Harry Stevens announcing.
 The syndicated series ended its run on March 10, 1989, and began airing in repeats on Nickelodeon the following Monday (March 13), which continued until August 25, 1990.
 Nick GAS re-aired the series from 1999 until 2006.
+The all-time winningest pair of contestants (during the syndicated version run) was Gina and Kevin (1988), who recorded a score of $975 to $25.
+The all-time fastest successful completion of the Room Romp (either Nickelodeon or syndicated) was accomplished by Chris and Michelle (1988), who completed the Romp in 48 seconds.

-A Brazilian version of Finders Keepers, called "Bobeou Dançou", aired by Rede Globo from July to December 1989.
+A Brazilian version of Finders Keepers, called "Bobeou Dançou", aired on TV Globo from July to December 1989.
 This version was hosted by Brazilian star Xuxa.

 A British version of Finders Keepers aired on the CITV block of ITV from 1991 to 1996, followed by a brief revival in 2006.
 The first five series of this version was presented by Neil Buchanan, who was joined in the last series by Diane Youdale.
 Jeff Brazier presented the revival.

 Production information

 The music for Finders Keepers was written by Edd Kalehoff.
 The music package was updated when the show went into syndication.

-The first two seasons of Finders Keepers was taped at WHYY-TV in Philadelphia, Pennsylvania (as was Double Dare), while the syndicated version was taped at Hollywood Center Studios in Los Angeles, California.
+The Nickelodeon version of Finders Keepers was taped at WHYY-TV in Philadelphia, Pennsylvania (as was Double Dare), while the syndicated version was taped at Hollywood Center Studios in Los Angeles, California.
 The sets of the Nickelodeon and syndicated versions differed slightly.
 The set of the Nickelodeon version consisted of a mock exterior of a house that included a door through which Eure entered at the beginning of the show.
 Prior to searching the house, the set would break away to reveal the house and rooms the teams would be searching.
 On the syndicated version, the play area and house shared the same set, with the house built stage left and the play area stage right.

 Converse was a major sponsor of the show during its run, and every contestant and stage crew member (including the host) wore a pair of the company's shoes.